Gary focuses on IP, licensing, and commercial transactions, with specialized expertise in the digital exploitation of IP.

 He regularly represents companies in transactions with record labels, music publishers, and program suppliers.

-Gary has been named among Billboard magazine's "Top Music Lawyers” for eight consecutive years (2017-2024).
+Gary has been named among Billboard magazine's "Top Music Lawyers” for nine consecutive years (2017-2025).

 Gary Greenstein is a partner in the Washington, D.C., office of Wilson Sonsini Goodrich & Rosati, where his practice focuses on intellectual property, licensing, and commercial transactions, with specialized expertise in the digital exploitation of intellectual property.
 He regularly represents companies in transactions with record labels, music publishers, and program suppliers.
 He advises companies on complex intellectual property matters, initial public offerings, M&A transactions, audits, litigation, arbitration, legislative matters, and before federal agencies.
 He also frequently assists companies in the development of new business models and disruptive technologies and services.
 In addition, Gary advises investors on due diligence in the digital media area and companies in all stages of their development cycle.